emilyriederer/website/content/post/team-of-packages/index.md

 </div>

 First, let's meet the IT Guy.
-IT and DevOps colleagues are great because they complement the skills of data analysts and think about the very things that data analysts generally are not the most skilled or experienced at handling independently -- production systems, servers, etc. In that abstraction process, they also take on additional responsibilities to promote good practices like data security and credential management.
+IT and DevOps colleagues complement the skills of data analysts by handling all of the things that analysts are generally not the most skilled or experienced at doing independently -- production systems, servers, deployments, etc. In that abstraction process, they also take on additional responsibilities to promote good practices like data security and credential management.
 Ideally, they can save us time and frustration in navigating organization-specific roadblocks than no amount of searching on StackOverflow can help.

 Put another way, the IT Guy fills the jobs of